Events On The Town: February 2019

 Feb.
-22-25: Whatever sort of princess you are, this weekend is for you, with shorter races and related events in addition to the Sunday half-marathon at Epcot. disneyworld.disney.go.com/events-tours/disney-princess-half-marathon-weekend
+21-24: For all princesses, this weekend is for you, with shorter races and related events in addition to the Sunday half-marathon at Epcot. disneyworld.disney.go.com/events-tours/disney-princess-half-marathon-weekend

-POWER OF THE PURSE, benefits community grants and scholarships funded by the Central Florida’s Women’s League Foundation.
+POWER OF THE PURSE, benefits community grants and scholarships funded by the Central Florida Women’s League Foundation.
 Four Seasons Resort Orlando at Walt Disney World Resort. cfwl.org

 TRASH 2 TRENDS, benefits Keep Orlando Beautiful.
 Local designers create runway looks from items headed to the landfill.
 SeaWorld Orlando’s Ports of Call conference center. cityoforlando.net